971-722-7117 | FAX: 971-722-7576 | email@example.com

 - Many private scholarships that support PCC students such as OSAC, Ford Family Foundation, and others can be applied towards a study abroad program; check with the scholarship sponsor for details.

 In addition, a number of national and international scholarships specifically designed to support study abroad are available.
-If you are interested in applying for any of the opportunities listed below, or for other external study abroad scholarships, contact the study abroad advisor, Samantha Cooper, at ext.
-7117 or firstname.lastname@example.org for a scholarship advising appointment.
+If you are interested in applying for any of the opportunities listed below, or for other external study abroad scholarships, and you have already attended a general study abroad information session, you can contact the study abroad advisor, Ali Garflnkle, at ext.
+7117 or email@example.com for a scholarship advising appointment.

 - Gilman Scholarship: For students receiving Pell grants studying abroad for 4 weeks - 1 year.
 Up to $5,000.
 Over 2,000 students receive Gilman funding every year; PCC students have an excellent record with Gilman funding!